-The majority of parents spent more than they intended on their kids during last year’s holiday season, according to a recently released survey—so much so that some said they dipped into their retirement savings or emergency fund to be able to pay for everything.
+Often, parents spend more than they intend to on their kids during the holiday season.
+Some people resort to dipping into their retirement savings or emergency fund to be able to pay for everything.

 The survey, titled “Parents, Kids & Money,” was conducted by publicly owned investment firm T. Rowe Price in January and released in mid-November.
 It sought to explore how parents spent on their children throughout the 2014 holidays.

 In total, 62% of parents with 8- to 14-year-olds indicated spending too much last year.

 It’s unclear what kinds of retirement accounts the 7% of participants were referring to, as the survey didn’t specifically ask.
 Still, using the funds for holiday gift giving wouldn’t qualify for a hardship withdrawal under most 401(k) plans, and money removed from an IRA account would be subject to a 10% early withdrawal fee, along with taxes.

 Why it Is Difficult but Important to Think Long Term

 While it might seem unlikely that investors would shoulder these extra costs unless absolutely necessary, Stuart Ritter, a senior financial planner at T. Rowe Price, says many consumers don’t consider their immediate financial decisions in relation to their larger financial future.

 “People generally look at goals in isolation, so when they’re thinking about how much they’re going to spend on the holidays, they’re not necessarily making the connection between [that decision and its] effect on things like retirement or college or even a vacation they’ll be able to take next summer,” Ritter told ThinkAdvisor.